Compiling Code LLMs into Lightweight Executables: Evaluation

 \textbf{Energy Efficiency.} We estimate energy consumption per token as $E = P / \text{tok/s}$, where $P$ denotes the sustained system-level power consumption during inference (measured in watts, W).
-We measure $P$ using the \texttt{powermetrics} utility on macOS, sampling CPU package power at 1-second intervals throughout a 1{,}024-token generation run.
-Across all configurations, including full precision, \textsc{int8}, and \tool, the observed power draw remains nearly constant at 18 W, which is expected on the Apple M2.
+We measure $P$ using the \texttt{powermetrics} utility on macOS, which samples CPU package power at 1-second intervals throughout a 1{,}024-token generation run.
+Across all configurations, namely full precision, \textsc{int8}, and \tool, the observed power draw remains nearly constant at 18 W, which is expected on the Apple M4.
 As an integrated SoC, the CPU cores remain fully utilized during inference regardless of weight precision.
 We therefore use an average power of 18 W for all configurations.
-Under this model, \tool\ consumes 3.8--5.1 J/tok (joules per token), where J denotes energy measured in joules.
-This represents up to 10.5$\times$ reduction relative to full precision (36.0--45.0 J/tok) and up to 2.2$\times$ reduction compared to \textsc{int8} (8.2--8.6 J/tok).
+Under this model, \tool\ consumes 3.8 to 5.1 J/tok (joules per token), where J denotes energy in joules.
+This represents up to a 10.5$\times$ reduction relative to full precision (36.0 to 45.0 J/tok) and up to a 2.2$\times$ reduction compared with \textsc{int8} (8.2 to 8.6 J/tok).
 These results demonstrate substantial improvements in energy efficiency across all evaluated models.